 1. Check Their Service Area

-The foremost thing you should check is the service area of a company.
-You must know which part of the industry, they majorly serve like startups, SMEs, and large organisations.
+The foremost thing you should check is the company’s service area, and you must know which part of the industry they majorly serve, like startups, SMEs, and large organisations.

-Being a startup, SME, or other, you ought to hire a web developer who has extensive experience in an industry similar to your niche.
+Being a startup, SME, or other, you should hire a web developer who has extensive experience in an industry similar to your niche.

-What’s needed in the website of a small business or a startup is completely different from what would be required in that of a big and established company.
-The type of functionality, features, and even the design presupposes a different approach.
+What’s needed in the website of a small business or a startup is entirely different from what is required in a big and established company.
+The type of functionality, features and even the design presuppose a different approach.

-Additionally, you also need to check if they have an understanding of your niche and can create something meaningful for your targeted user persona.
+Additionally, you also need to check if they understand your niche and can create something meaningful for your targeted user persona.

-Naturally, the strategic approach, appropriate CMS, and expertise needed for a fashion e-commerce store would be very different from a B2B information-oriented website and it’s important to pick the company that understands these differences.
-Only then, can they successfully design a website that is a real lead magnet for you?
+Naturally, the strategic approach, appropriate CMS, and expertise needed for a fashion e-commerce store would be very different from a B2B information-oriented website, and it’s essential to pick the company that understands these differences.
+Only then can they successfully design a website that is a real lead magnet for you?

-Hence, prior to finalizing, you must check the company’s service area and pick one whose expertise overlaps with your requirements.
+Hence, before finalising, you must check the company’s service area and pick one whose expertise overlaps with your requirements.

 2. Understand Their Level Of Expertise

-With the long-term investment angle in your business website, you must make sure that you’re trusting only an expert in order to generate the highest returns over time.
+With the long-term investment angle in your business website, you must make sure that you’re trusting only an expert to generate the highest returns over time.

-Often, impressive salespeople make their companies sound like your best choice, but it is their website that gives away the truth.
+Often, impressive salespeople make their companies sound like your best choice, but their website gives away the truth.
 It’s advisable to examine the messaging on the commercial pages of their website to ascertain their expertise.

 Make sure whichever platforms and technology they showcase, they should have specialised and dedicated teams to work on these.